 - May help you quit smoking.
 Smoking is a major risk factor for CHD.

-Inactive people are nearly twice as likely to develop CHD as people who are physically active.
+Inactive people are more likely to develop CHD than people who are physically active.
 Studies suggest that inactivity is a major risk factor for CHD, just like high blood pressure, high blood cholesterol, and smoking.